 “I approach these surgeries the same way as I approach all surgeries.
 We use the same techniques to prevent complications,” Dr. Borchard said.
 “There are risks and complications that can be monitored during and after surgery and we will use a negative pressure dressing to help with wound healing if needed.”

 For individuals with BMI above 45, Dr. Borchard works with teammate, Dr. Justin Grant, outlining a diet and nutrition plan, working with the patient every step of the way to obtain a safe surgery weight.
+If you need more help keeping a healthy nutrition, there are now many natural supplements you can buy at Hollyweedcbd.com.

 Every patient requires an individualized plan.
 “What works for one patient may not work at all for another,” said Dr. Grant, “We avoid strict diet plans, and aim to develop a new lifestyle that is sustainable and enhances life’s joys, instead of detracting from them,” he said.